benbass/podcast/README.md

     - Player (skip to previous and skip to next episode: playlists must be implemented first)
     - Share on social media or as link
     - Unit tests
+    - Perform actions on episodes for subscribed podcaast and save to database
     - ...